CraneSoftwrights/board-baseball/en/build.md

   - e.g. [`https://www.amazon.ca/dp/B08B41LNS4`](https://www.amazon.ca/dp/B08B41LNS4)
     - note that 7 packages of 32 pegs makes up 10 games of 22 pegs with only four unused and the optimum 10+10+2 combination (use the [worksheet](../design/32-pegs.svg) to create game sets)
 - single board version only:
-  - 15mm or less diameter feet
+  - 15mm or less diameter rubber feet
     - 4-count
     - e.g. [`https://www.amazon.ca/dp/B07RYCRYY3`](https://www.amazon.ca/dp/B07RYCRYY3) but the screws provided are too long so 3/16"-length screws need to be purchased separately
 - box version only: